 Sampling Strategy

 You’ll need to develop a solid sampling strategy to capture data from a representative group of your target market.
-When conducting market research, selecting a sample that accurately reflects your relevant market population is crucial.
+Selecting a sample that accurately reflects your relevant market population is crucial when conducting market research.

 This is why brand research is essential.
 It helps you understand your potential customers better.